 Watts, a Topanga Canyon resident and experienced cyclist who commuted to Culver City via bike for years, suffered brain damage after following signs erected by the city instructing riders to ride on the highway’s shoulder between travel lanes and a cliff on Pacific Palisades’ Pacific Coast Highway.
 Watts steered to avoid rocks and sand debris on the pavement, losing control of his bicycle, and crashing into the travel lane.
 Significant brain damage resulted.
-The jury in this case found both the city, which was supposed to perform maintenance on the highway, and Caltrans, which officially owns the highway, both partially liable for Watts’ injuries when it handed down its $9.1 million award.
+The jury in this case found both the city, which was supposed to perform maintenance on the highway, and Caltrans, which officially owns the highway, both partially liable for Watts’ injuries when it handed down its $9.1 million awards.

 Watts case is not uncommon.
 A 62-year-old man traveling along Reseda Boulevard in Porter Ranch crashed after striking broken pavement pushed up by the root of a tree.
 The city had received a number of repeated complaints about that particular bike lane, but repairs went unmade.
 The cyclist in this case sustained a broken neck and was left a quadriplegic.
 And the problem is fairly widespread.
 A pothole in Sherman Oaks left an additional cyclist with a brain injury, and a cyclist in Eagle rock flipped over his handlebars and was injured after riding over uneven pavement.

 Danger for Cyclists

 The L.A. times analyzed the city’s 4,821 miles of bike routes and bike lanes, and the results were astounding.
 Around 19 percent of the lanes, amounting to around 179 miles, for cyclists were located on streets that were grade with D or F with the average street grade being a C+.
 This makes cycling in parts of the city a dangerous endeavor.